CIM Halts Redemptions Due to Merger Plans

 The White Law Group continues to investigate FINRA arbitration claims involving non-traded REITs such as CIM Income NAV and CIM Real Estate Finance Trust.

 CIM Income NAV Inc., formerly known as Cole Real Estate Income Strategy Inc., is a publicly registered non-traded REIT focused on shopping centers, retail, industrial and distribution, and office properties, according to its website.

-CIM’s share redemption plan has been suspended due to the merger, and redemption requests currently on file for September will not be honored, according to the letter.
+CIM’s share redemption plan has been suspended due to the merger, and redemption requests currently on file for September will not be honored, according to a letter to shareholders.
 The company further notes that stockholders may elect to enroll in the CIM Real Estate Finance Trust redemption plan after the proposed merger transaction has been completed.

 But according to filings in August 2021, CIM Real Estate Finance Trust doesn’t have a fixed method or date for providing shareholders with liquidity and its share redemption plan has been suspended since August 30, 2020 in connection with its mergers with Cole Office & Industrial REIT (CCIT III), Inc. and Cole Credit Property Trust V, Inc., Cole Office & Industrial REIT, Cole Credit Property Trust V in December 2020.,